Types of Mortgages

 Floating / Variable Rate Mortgage

 A floating rate mortgage has a rate that will fluctuate with the bank’s ‘prime rate’ during the term of the mortgage.
 The payments include principle and interest.
 In year 2000 the Bank of Canada introduced a system of eight fixed dates each calendar year on which it announces whether or not it will change the ‘key interest rate’.
 In turn this rate is used by the major financial institutions when setting their ‘prime rate’.
 The fluctuations may be up or down depending on many economic factors.
 With a floating mortgage the lender will generally offer the borrower a specified percentage below prime rate.
 The discount will not change however, prime rate will likely change either up or down several times during the term.
 The term is usually closed for 3 or 5 years, but some lenders offer fully open floating mortgages that may be paid off at any time without penalty.
-Floating rate mortgages have been very popular in recent years as the majority of time they have been lower than the fixed rate options however, this can change at any time.
+Floating rate mortgages have been very popular in recent years as prime rate has remained very low compared to the 5 year fixed rate options however, this gap has narrowed considerably and both options are similar.
+In 2013 many borrowers have opted to lock in to the fixed rate options since they reached levels slightly lower than prime.

-It is a little more difficult to qualify for a floating rate mortgage when you have less than a 20% down payment compared to a fixed rate mortgage.
+It is a little more difficult to qualify for a floating rate mortgage compared to a fixed rate mortgage.
 In some cases a borrower may not qualify for a floating rate product but would qualify for the fixed rate product.
 The lender may cut back the size of loan if you choose a floating rate product over a fixed rate product, to protect payment shock from rate increases.
 Recently, the discount below prime rate has shrunk from Prime – .90% to Prime – .35% or less.
-Based on the economic predictions of continued low rates, and possibly even further rate drops, many borrowers are still confident going with a floating rate even though they can no longer get the deep discount.
+Based on the economic predictions of continued low rates, many borrowers are still confident going with a floating rate even though they can no longer get the deep discount.

 - People with moderate risk tolerance